isc-projects/stork/doc/devel.rst

 At the end of the logs are listed test cases with their result status.

-The tests shouldn't be invoked directly without ``rake`` because it generates the configuration files that aren't included in the repository or have a short lifetime.
+The tests shouldn't be invoked directly without ``rake`` because the task generates the configuration files that aren't included in the repository or have a short lifetime.